mtrybulec/interviewer/README.md

   * mask responses (keep, drop) using responses from an earlier question.
 * Go back to already asked questions, go forward to the last question displayed.
 * Data returned via a callback as a standard R data.frame.

+`mixedOptionsInput` - a control that mixes radio-buttons and check-boxes - can be used in any Shiny application as a normal input element.